- $13 Billion+ Won

 They also have an obligation to ensure their passengers arrive at the port safely.
 When the cruise liner fails to live up to this duty and a passenger is injured as a result, they may be liable for any resulting damages.
 If you were injured on a cruise ship, a claim can be filed against the owner of the ship or the cruise ship's company.

 The owner of a vessel has an absolute duty to provide a seaworthy vessel for use.
 A vessel is seaworthy if “it is reasonably fit for its intended use, is equipped with appropriate equipment and safety gear, has a competent crew, and is a safe place to live and work.”
 A seaworthy vessel can become unseaworthy should a dangerous situation develop offshore.
 The vessel's owners may be held liable for any injuries resulting from the ship's unseaworthiness.

-Maintenance and Cure is legally available to any seaman injured on a vessel during the scope of their employment.
+Maintenance and cure is legally available to seamen injured on vessels during the scope of their employment.

-Cure requires the employer to provide payment for appropriate medical care such as: hospitalization, medication, diagnostic tests, physical therapy, rehabilitation, and all other reasonable and necessary medical needs until the seaman fully recovers.
-Employers who fail to provide medical treatment may be held liable if the injury or disease worsens.
+Cure requires the employer to provide payment for appropriate medical care such as hospitalization, medication, diagnostic tests, physical therapy, rehabilitation, and all other reasonable and necessary medical needs until the seaman fully recovers.
+Employers who fail to provide medical treatment may be held liable if an injury or disease worsens.

-The Longshore and Harbor Workers Compensation Act (LHWCA) is a federal workers’ compensation program which provides employment-injury and occupational-disease protection to all qualified longshoremen and harbor workers.
-If a maritime worker is injured on the job, or if the injuries had a “traditional relationship to maritime employment,” they may be eligible for relief.
+The Longshore and Harbor Workers' Compensation Act (LHWCA) is a federal workers’ compensation program that provides employment injury and occupational disease protection to all qualified longshoremen and harbor workers.
+If a maritime worker is injured on the job or if the injuries had a “traditional relationship to maritime employment,” they may be eligible for relief.